sous-chefs/percona/README.md

 ## MySQL Gems

-This recipe provides a MySQL and MySQL2 gem installer specifically designed for use with Percona.
+This cookbook provides a MySQL and MySQL2 gem installer specifically designed for use with Percona.
 Since they share namespaces with other providers you most likely want to call them directly targeting the provider, example provided below: